 I think if you invest in an airbrush, you’ll find your miniature painting will improve in many different ways, because you’ll be painting more.
 The biggest discovery I made from my early days with an airbrush was that I could do almost everything I wanted with a basic, budget airbrush.
 It was only when I needed more reliability and finer precision that I invested in the higher end airbrushes.

-What Kind of Airbrush Should I Use for Miniatures?
+What Type of Airbrush Should I Use for Miniatures?

-There are two kinds of airbrushes you should know about for painting miniatures:
+There are two types of airbrushes you should know about for painting miniatures:

 - Single-action airbrush

 Single Action Airbrush

 A single-action airbrush is simple.
 You only push the trigger in a single direction to control air flow.
 To add paint to your spray, you don’t do anything except activate the airbrush air flow.
 In a single-action airbrush, paint is mixed with air, passively.
 Because single-action airbrushes are simple, they are easier to maintain and generally less expensive than double-action airbrushes (below).

 On the other hand, single-action airbrushes have significant disadvantages that make them less favorable for painting miniatures.
 Single-action airbrushes rely on using air volume to control paint volume.
 This gives you less control over the air-paint mixture, and leads to more coarse spraying.
 This is okay on large surfaces, like terrain pieces, but could be problematic on small models.

 In general, the disadvantages of a single-action airbrush far outweigh the advantages.
 And for this reason, I don’t recommend single-action airbrushes for painting miniatures.